-Effective monitoring is an essential component in achieving sustainable development and sustainable communities.
-Monitoring provides crucial information to establish what is happening now and whether policies are working and will take place at least every 5 years.

-The Neighbourhood Plan sets out the long-term spatial vision for Fawkham Parish with agreed objectives and policies to deliver the vision in the period up to 2040.
+- 6.1 Effective monitoring is an essential component in achieving sustainable development and sustainable communities.
+Monitoring provides crucial information to establish what is happening now and whether policies are working and will take place at least every 5 years. - The Neighbourhood Plan sets out the long-term spatial vision for Fawkham Parish with agreed objectives and policies to deliver the vision in the period up to 2040.
 Where relevant, targets are set in the Plan against which the delivery of the policy will be measured.
-Monitoring will evaluate the progress being made towards delivering the spatial vision and assess the extent to which the policies are being implemented.

-Where monitoring shows that progress towards targets is unsatisfactory the Parish Council will review the situation and, where necessary, take remedial action.
+Monitoring will evaluate the progress being made towards delivering the spatial vision and assess the extent to which the policies are being implemented. - 6.3 Where monitoring shows that progress towards targets is unsatisfactory the Parish Council will review the situation and, where necessary, take remedial action. - 6.4 Sevenoaks District Council is preparing a new Local Plan (Plan 2040) to cover the period up to 2040.
+In due course, this Neighbourhood Plan will be reviewed when necessary to seek to align the Neighbourhood Plan with the new Sevenoaks Local Plan.